OFFICIAL RULES for The Zebulon 2020

 All entries must be electronic and uploaded to the contest portal (website address above).
 Emailed or paper entries are not accepted.
 All judged entries and critiques will be returned via email.
 At the conclusion of the contest, PPW will delete all electronic submissions.

 - Manuscript Pages.
 Entrants must send the first 2500 words of their manuscript as a sample of their work.
 If the novel has a prologue, the first 2500 words may begin with the prologue or with chapter one.
-Your name may not appear anywhere within this document.
+Your name must not appear anywhere within this document.

 - Ragged right margin.
 Use left justification.
 Do not use center, right, or full justification (although the title and chapter headings may be centered).